How spatial patterns can lead to less resilient ecosystems: Discussion

 \section{Discussion}

-Using a reduced equation representative of a broad variety of vegetation models, we analyzed spatiotemporal vegetation dynamics in confined environments where environmental anisotropies lead to non-reciprocal interactions between plants.
-These two features---spatial confinement and directional environmental forcing---are common in drylands, particularly across ecotones between (semi)-arid vegetated areas and deserts, where self-organized patterns are more common \cite{barbier2006self,Deblauwe2011}.
-Incorporating them into dryland models challenges the prevailing interpretation of self-organized vegetation patterns as indicators of enhanced ecosystem resilience \cite{Siteur2014,Rietkerk2021,Tarnita2024,Moreno2025}.
-This established interpretation relies on theoretical results obtained under highly idealized conditions, assuming isotropic and infinitely large ecosystems \cite{Rietkerk2021,MartinezGarcia2023}.
-However, under the more realistic conditions we considered here, the vegetation cover becomes susceptible to convective instabilities, a well-known phenomenon in physical systems but, to the best of our knowledge, largely overlooked in ecological contexts.
-Convective instabilities destabilize the vegetation-desert interface, facilitating the propagation of a desertification front into vegetated regions and causing ecosystem collapses at lower levels of environmental stress than those predicted by idealized models.
-Importantly, patterns amplify this shift, causing self-organized ecosystems to collapse under stress levels that uniform vegetation can withstand.
-See Fig. \ref{F5} for a summary of our results.
+Using a reduced equation representative of two mainstream models for vegetation pattern formation, we analyzed spatiotemporal vegetation dynamics in confined environments where environmental anisotropies lead to non-reciprocal plant interactions.
+These two factors\textemdash spatial confinement and directional environmental forcing\textemdash are common in drylands, particularly across ecotones between (semi)-arid vegetated areas and deserts, where self-organized patterns are more common \cite{barbier2006self,Deblauwe2011}.
+Incorporating both of these features into dryland models challenges the prevailing interpretation that self-organized vegetation patterns indicate enhanced ecosystem resilience \cite{Siteur2014,Rietkerk2021,Tarnita2024,Moreno2025}.